 The first quilt I ever made took me 10 years to finish.
-The large squares were chosen from my mother’s leftover clothing.
+The fabric used in this quilt is up-cycled clothing that belonged to my mother who passed away in 1997.
+I wanted to commemorate her and these garments that she had made and worn.
 She often made our clothes growing up and certainly made her own.
-All these examples show her simple lifestyle and earthy practicality as well a hint of Asian minimalism.
+All these fabrics show her simple lifestyle and earthy practicality as well a hint of Asian minimalism.
 The clothes she made for herself in her early womanhood were practical and sturdy based on her descriptions of them in a letter to her mother around the time she got engaged to my dad, but she made much fancier things as well.
 I recall a hostess outfit she made in the late 60’s that was satin with a high Nehru collar and tiny red buttons down the front that closed with tiny loops.
 There must have been a hundred sets of loops and buttons.
 I often wonder where that particular dress ended up.
 It was long gone by the time she died and I started making this quilt.
 I am getting ready to make a second quilt for my husband which I hope to complete in less time than this one took.
 A friend encouraged me recently to make one thing everyday.
 I think I can do this.
 I think I can slow my brain down and turn off the chatter and just cut and sew.
 My mother managed to make things well and often while raising the 4 of us and all the while keeping the chaos of daily life at bay.
 A fine role model she was.

 Tags: quilting, workspace